 Growing your Instagram Account [Free Instagram Hashtag Generator]

-One caveat to this is if you are large enough to be accepted into one of the influencer marketing platforms.
-In this situation, you can register your interest, and if they accept you as being influential enough, they will include you in their databases, and suitable brands may well come to you if you meet the profile of the type of influencer they are looking for.
+One caveat is if you are large enough to be accepted into one of the influencer marketing platforms.
+In this situation, you can register your interest, and if they accept you as being influential enough, they will include you in their databases, and suitable brands may come to you if you meet the profile of the type of influencer they are looking for.
 We highlight the main Influencer Marketing Platforms here.

 Any Instagrammer wishing to earn money needs to make building up a strong and loyal following their priority task.
 You can help improve your standing here by:

-- Perfecting your bio, so it is very clear who you are and whom you want to follow you
+- Perfecting your bio so it is very clear who you are and whom you want to follow you

 - Posting regularly.
 Like most social media, Instagram likes to see evidence of regular posting - not sudden splurges when you feel you have some spare time

 - Post high-quality original photos.
-Try and take pictures using a decent camera, rather than simply using the one in your cellphone.
-You need to be known for producing seriously good content (which in the case of Instagram, is high-quality pictures)
+Try and take pictures using a decent camera rather than simply using the one in your cellphone.
+You need to be known for producing seriously good content (which, in the case of Instagram, is high-quality pictures)

-- Use relevant hashtags, so people in your niche will find you by your tagged images
+- Use relevant hashtags so people in your niche will find you by your tagged images

 - Engage with your followers - comment on and like their images, and they are more likely to do the same in return to yours.
+Also, see this article

 The most common form of cooperation between brands and Instagram influencers is through sponsored posts.
 Our calculator above is designed to show estimated earnings from sponsored posts.
-In this situation, a brand will normally reach out to somebody it considers an influencer and offer to pay them to push out a sponsored image to their followers.
+In this situation, a brand normally reaches out to somebody it considers an influencer and offer to pay them to push out a sponsored image to their followers.

-Of course, to be effective a sponsored post has to sit well with the influencer’s audience and appear like a genuine recommendation from the influencer.
-The FTC has got involved in recent years, and it is now a requirement that sponsored posts are clearly marked as such.
+Of course, to be effective, a sponsored post has to sit well with the influencer’s audience and appear like a genuine recommendation from the influencer.
+The FTC has gotten involved in recent years, and it is now a requirement that sponsored posts are clearly marked as such.
 If the product fits well with the Instagrammers audience, it should not matter if a post is marked #sponsored or #ad.

-The ideal sponsored post shows how the brand’s product fits perfectly into the Instagrammer’s life, and how it can just as easily fit into the lives of his or her followers.
+The ideal sponsored post shows how the brand’s product fits perfectly into the Instagrammer’s life and how it can just as easily fit into the lives of his or her followers.
 It is not unheard of for those with more than 100,000 followers to earn $700-$900 per photo.
 Those with 500,000 followers can command $2,000 to $3,000 per sponsored photo posted.

-Just as a blogger can promote an affiliate product on his or her blog, an Instagrammer can promote an affiliate product in his or posts.
+Just as a blogger can promote an affiliate product on his or her blog, an Instagrammer can promote an affiliate product in his or her posts.
 You could work with a site like Shareasale to find suitable products to promote.

 Of course, like all influencer marketing, this will only be effective if the product you are promoting fits nicely with your followers.
-If it looks simply like an ad for an unconnected product, your followers will be unimpressed and won't follow the link.
+If it looks like an ad for an unconnected product, your followers will be unimpressed and won't follow the link.
 They may even unfollow you in protest.